NES Collecting can be fun, but it also can be very expensive.

 After Market 72-Pin Connectors.

-Replacing things is a pain, it doesn’t always work, or as in the case of many of the 72-pin connectors, they don’t work exactly like the original did.
+Replacing things is a pain, it doesn’t always work, or as in the case of many of the 72-pin connectors, they don’t work exactly as the original did.

 The majority of the replacements give somewhat of a death grip on the NES carts.
 I will say it is manageable, just a tad bit annoying that it takes a bit of a pull to get your cart out.